fault3r/clif/README.md

-# Test Repository
+# Linux Terminal

-⏳ This repository is used only for personal testing purposes.
+⏳ This repository is used only for save my most used terminal commands.